 If you have installed getdns libraries and headers in other than the default location, build the Python bindings using the --with-getdns argument to setup.py, providing the getdns root directory as an argument.
 (Note that there should be a space between -with-getdns and the directory).
-For example, python setup.py build --with-getdns ~/build if you installed getdns into your home/build directory.
+For example, if you installed getdns into your home/build directory.